joetanx/conjur-oss/README.md

 - Postgres 14.2
 - Nginx 1.21.6

-Note: I am using the `:latest` tag for all container images, at the time of writing, the latest version are stated as above
+Note: The `:latest` tag is used for all container images, the latest version are stated as above at the time of writing

 # 1.0 Setup host prerequisites
 ## 1.1 Install necessary packages